impaler/As3-Bloom/README.md

 Omni-Components
 ===============

-Cross platform styleable gui components with Haxe and NME
+Cross platform styleable gui components with Haxe and NME.

+- Refactor in progress, will commit soon.